 SWOT Analysis of Mcdonald’s Conclusion

 Despite some temporary setbacks in sales during the past years (2018-2019), McDonald’s and its Golden Arches are still the most iconic brand name in the fast-food industry with millions of loyal customers worldwide.
-The company is going through some franchising effort as part of a new strategy to improve operational efficiency and achieve more stable cash flow.
+The company is going through some franchising efforts as part of a new strategy to improve operational efficiency and achieve a more stable cash flow.
 McDonald’s has plenty of opportunities to grow, however, it has to address many anticipated threats in the near future to earn higher revenue.